 Whilst the vast majority of my writing tends to be concentrated on Alan Ayckbourn, I have written numerous articles relating to the Stephen Joseph Theatre and theatre history.

 I began writing professionally as a journalist at the Scarborough Evening News in 1992.
 During my seven years with the publication, I was the Arts & Entertainments writer and the lead theatre critic, reviewing the world premieres of a number of Alan Ayckbourn's plays notably including By Jeeves and House & Garden.
-I was also responsible for launching a weekly entertainments supplement within the newspaper.
+I was also responsible for launching a weekly entertainments supplement.

-Having left the Evening News in 1999 to study for an MA in Theatre and Contemporary Practise, I began - and continue - to write articles about Alan Ayckbourn and his plays for professional publication.
+Having left the Evening News in 1999 to study for an MA in Theatre and Contemporary Practise, I began writing articles about Alan Ayckbourn and his plays for professional publication.

-A wide selection of my articles can currently be viewed on my blog Alan Ayckbourn - The Archivist's Blog.
+A wide selection of my articles can be viewed on Alan Ayckbourn - The Archivist's Blog.